dustyburwell/dustyburwell.github.com/_posts/2012-07-07-weeks-1-and-2-in-edinburgh.md

 ###<a id="week1"></a>Week 1

 We arrived in Edinburgh on a Friday, but our first weekend in the city was fairly uneventful due partly to our jetlag, but mostly due to the cold, rainy Scottish weather.
 We were prepared for chilly, but not oh-my-god-cold and rainy.
 We went to several stores looking for jackets or coats, but apparently they don't sell those here.
-It turns out we didn't need them tough as it's not been as cold since the first weekend.
+It turns out we didn't need them though as it's not been as cold since the first weekend.

 Our first priority was to find a grocery store where we could buy food for the week.
 Luckily we found one only about a 15 minute walk away.
 Our second priority was to explore our surroundings, and explore we did.
 I think we probably walked about 20 miles in various directions around our flat the first week.